2023 Best Liberal Arts & Humanities Schools in Minnesota

 The average amount in student loans that liberal arts / sciences and humanities majors at IHCC take out is $14,250.

-Lake Superior College came in at #10 in this year’s edition of the Best Liberal Arts & Humanities Schools in Minnesota ranking.
+Lake Superior College ranked #10 on this year’s Best Liberal Arts & Humanities Schools in Minnesota list.
 Located in the small city of Duluth, LSC is a public college with a small student population.

 On average, liberal arts / sciences and humanities graduates from LSC take out $14,100 in student loans while working on their degree.